basho/zdf2pdf/README.md

 More detailed information for installation and configuring virtualenv for specific environments is available from the [virtualenv project page](http://pypi.python.org/pypi/virtualenv).

-<FIXME> All of this needs a bit of updating

 The most effective way to setup for using the script, is to install virtualenv, and then follow these steps: